Hitachi-India-Pvt-Ltd-RD/minimization/README.md

 The executables `busybox` and `busybox_unstripped` differ in some points(build time stamp etc),
 but the disassembled code (output of `objdump -d busybox`) exactly matches with the original ones also.

-For the Linux Kernel, we confirmed `objdump -d vmlinux.o` exatcly matches between the minimized and the original.
-Confirmed config is only `allnoconfig`.
+For the Linux Kernel, we confirmed `objdump -d vmlinux.o` exatcly matches between the minimized and the original built product in `allnoconfig` condition.
+For compilation of the minimized Kernel Tree, `allnoconfig`, `defconfig`(x86), and cross-environment `omap2plus_defconfig`(arm-linux-gnueabi) are confirmed successful.
+For compilation of the minimized BusyBox, `allnoconfig` and `defconfig`(x86) are confirmed successful.
-Other kernel configs are yet to determine.
+Other kernel configs or architectures are yet to be determined.

 ## TODOs
 1. Consider extending this technique to other build system such as CMake.
 2. Combine analysis execution at one time (like `--with-spatch` option).
-3. Try other kernel/busybox config.
+3. Try other kernel/busybox config or othre architectures.

 ## Version compatibility
 * Works on either Python 2.x or 3.x without any modification.
-* For Linux Kernel, we've confirmed 4.0.7 and 4.3.3 are applicable.
+* For Linux Kernel, we've confirmed 4.0.7, 4.3.3, and 4.4.1 are applicable.
 * For BusyBox, we've confirmed 1.24.1 is applicable.